What is the Pink Slime in My Bathroom?

 While in very rare cases, Serratia marcescens has been deadly–for most folks, Serratia marcescens poses almost no health risks.
 The scary, pink slime horror stories found on the internet are mostly in relation to hospital-acquired infections (which may occur if the patient’s immune system is severely compromised and the bacteria enters parts of the body that should be sterile, such as the lungs, blood or brain).

 While Google searches may have you thinking Serratia marcescens is a medical nightmare, it actually gets more interesting.

-The red pigment the bacteria produces, (called prodigiosin) have been suggested to have cancer-fighting properties.
-The exact nature of how it interacts with malignant cells unclear and the topic is still being studied,
+The red pigment the bacteria produces (called prodigiosin) has been suggested to have cancer-fighting properties.
+The exact nature of how it interacts with malignant cells is unclear and the topic is still being studied.

 What’s the takeaway?